Karaganda: 20th century

 In the late 1920s, Soviet geologists examined the region's coal deposits, prompting Soviet authorities to establish the Karaganda Coal Trust, and plan for the creation of coal mines and a mining town in the area.
 Planners set out to create a dozen coal mines, and drafted blueprints for a city to house an estimated 40,000 workers.
 Coal mining in the area resumed in 1930, and temporary structures were built for miners and their families.
 The new area for the city was to the south of the initial mines.
 Initially, Karaganda suffered from an inadequate amount of supplies, and living conditions in the settlement were often poor.
 In 1930, coal production was below expectations.
 In February 1931, the area was connected via railroad, bringing in a wealth of supplies and highly-qualified personnel.
 Later that year, NKVD officials established the Karlag Prison.
 Upon the establishment of the Karlag Prison, authorities began to import labor into the region en masse.
 During the 1930s, the area experienced rapid growth.
 In 1931, Karaganda was incorporated as a village, and in 1934, was declared a city.
 Led by planner Alexander Ivanovich Kuznetsov, masters plans for Karaganda were laid out from 1934 until 1938.
-During the Stalinist purges, peoples from many different nationalities, including Germans, Karachais, Kalmyks, Chechens, Ingush, Greeks, and Crimean Tatars were sent to Karlag.
+During the Stalinist purges, peoples from many nationalities, including Germans, Karachais, Kalmyks, Chechens, Ingush, Greeks, and Crimean Tatars were sent to Karlag.
 By 1939, Karaganda had a population of about 100,000, about half of which were prisoners.

 In the 1940s, up to 70% of the city's inhabitants were ethnic Germans.
 Most of the ethnic Germans were Soviet Volga Germans who were collectively deported to Siberia and Kazakhstan on Stalin's order when Hitler invaded Soviet-annexed eastern Poland and the Soviet Union proper in 1941.
 Until the 1950s, many of these deportees were interned in labor camps, often simply because they were of German descent.
 The population of Karaganda fell by 14% from 1989 to 1999 following the dissolution of the Soviet Union; it was once Kazakhstan's second-largest city after Almaty.
 Over 100,000 people have since emigrated to Germany.
 There is also a concentration of ethnic Poles in the city.

 Robert F. Kennedy (later US Attorney General and US Senator), alongside US Supreme Court Justice William O. Douglas, visited "five Soviet Central Asian Republics": Turkmenistan, Uzbekistan, Tadzhikistan, Kirghizia, and Kazakhstan.
 While on the six week trip (e.g., Bukhara, 300 to 1 mosque after Soviet rule), his biographers reported that their delegation was not allowed to visit the city of Karaganda which was one of the sites of the most notorious labor camps within the confines of the Soviet Union.
 The delegation was diverted to Siberia after four denials of visas.